BlankTuber/Discord-s-Final-Musican/bot/README.md

 - Ensure bot has voice permissions in that channel
 - Make sure the channel belongs to the specified guild

+**"Downloader not available"**:

+- Check if downloader service is running
+- Verify socket path in config.json
+- Music commands will not work without downloader

+**Music files not found**:

+- Ensure `../shared/` directory exists and is writable
+- Check that downloader saves files to correct location
+- Verify file permissions

 **Radio stream keeps cutting out**:

 - Check network connectivity